wp-plugins/all-in-one-event-calendar/readme.txt

 [Check out the demo »](http://thenelsonpost.ca/calendar/)

 == Changelog ==

+= Version 1.0.2 =
+* Fixed the URL for settings page that is displayed in the notice

 = Version 1.0.1 =
 * Fixed bug where calendar appears on every page before it's been configured